My Story of Realistic Weight Loss

-Water Aerobics or Mall Walking Keep Off The Pounds!
+Water Aerobics or Mall Walking Keep Off the Pounds!

 I heard many positive things about water aerobics and decided to try it.
 The buoyancy of the water and the natural resistance that it causes are challenging to the body, but make it easier for you to work out.
 I embarked on a ten week course, one class a week.
 I was not able to keep up with all the moves and the pace at first, but did whatever I could.

 My new philosophy was "As long as I'm moving and not eating, It's good for me."
-I still have to start slow and work my way up, and consider my own special limitations, and I hope you are careful too.
+I still had to start slow and work my way up, and consider my own special limitations, and I hope you are careful too.
 I still get hurt sometimes, and I get sore the day after a class, but realized that happens to everyone.
 I Iearned I could do so much more than I thought I could!
 My energy just soared, and I felt so good about myself!

 When I began that second ten week water aerobics course, I had lost forty pounds, and was still walking on the days I did not have a class.
 My classmates all remarked on the difference they saw in my body, and in what I was now able to do in class!
 But it was not weight now.
 I was losing inches!
 I was down to wearing medium sizes in clothes, when I had been wearing One Size Fits All or 2X, or sizes I was ashamed to admit I was wearing when I was so heavy.

-Continue With The Diet and Exercise Changes You Made
+Continue with the Diet and Exercise Changes You Made

 Now I was feeling confident and taking water aerobics two times weekly, walking on the other days.
 I still stayed away from fat, always looking for lower fat foods and healthier alternatives.
 I went to Jamaica for the first time the following summer, about eighteen months after I began dieting and exercising, and had lost sixty pounds.
-I was stronger, healthier and feeling better than ever.
+I was stronger, healthier, and feeling better than ever.
 I was fifty years old that summer, but I felt like a Queen!
 I was a size small and could fit into my old high school bell bottom jeans.
 I kept most of the weight off, except for a ten pound gain after a minor surgery which caused me to stop my water aerobics for a few months.
 But now I knew I had two ways to attack those pounds, eat less, exercise more!
 And I keep that in mind until this day.

-While recovering from the surgery, I found a walking at home system by Leslie Sansone that you can buy in DVD's or Videos.
+While recovering from the surgery, I found a walking at home system by Leslie Sansone that you can buy in DVD form.
 They begin with four basic steps, but after that have all kinds of workouts, some with one or two pound weights, or with a stretchy band.
 You can do one mile or five miles, and some come with Pilates workouts.
 I have used these DVD's with success, because you can pop one in your video system whenever you feel like it, if it's raining, or if you just have some spare time.